Google Store Locator Plus launched

 This will lead you to a simple three step process for creating the location map embedding.
 The first step is to pick a design depending on what functionality you want.

-The second step will allow you to export Google Business Profile Locations directly into your Store Locator.
+The second step will allow you to export Google Business Profile Locations directly into your Store Locator Plus.

 In the third and final step you can then choose where to export the code for embedding.
 If you want to conveniently embed the map as a web widget in a iframe<> you should go for the “Export code to Google Cloud Storage” option

-After those three steps a popup screen will appear for confirming the setup.
+After those three steps in the setup process for the Store Locator Plus, a popup screen will appear for confirming the setup.
 Here you can define a name and select the API key.
 This API key is used as authentication for embedding the map.
 If you choose “Generated Maps API Key” this key will not be restricted and potentially open for unauthorised use.

 To add the widget to any webpage you have to insert iframe<> code based on steps described previously.
 Here is an example of how we did it on our WordPress website.